Parking Rates for FALL 2017 to SUMMER 2018

 This permit is sold by the semester to Teaching Fellows.
 Each department will provide a list of current Teaching Fellows to Transportation Services for verification.

 • “TF” permits are honored in all “FS”, and “Eagle” spaces at any time.
-"FS" permit holders may also park in "eagle" lots at any time.

 This permit is sold to Hall Directors and their spouses only.
 These spaces are reserved 24 hours, seven days a week.